CrowdSec WAF on Kubernetes

 Fix

-Already had Loki for centralized logging.
-Switched Agent to use Loki as datasource:
+We already had Loki for centralized logging.
+So I switched the Agent to pull logs from Loki instead:

 agent: